syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 {% endtabs %}

 N> Set `HorizontalOptions` and `VerticalOptions` to grid accordingly.
 When the `SfDataGrid` doesn't obtain finite size from its parent to layout in the View, the predefined `MinimumHeightRequest` and `MinimumWidthRequest`, which is 300, will be acquired.

+N> You can refer to our [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI DataGrid Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataGrid) that shows you how to render the DataGrid in .NET MAUI.